September 14, 2022

 To increase the chances of conversions, use deep links and send the customer to a specific page of the app, not the home screen.
 This way, their attention won't be scattered and they will be able to focus on the target action.

 The most obvious way to select valuable customers is to identify those who spend the most money.
 However, within that group, additional segmentation may be necessary.
 For example, two users have spent the same amount on airline tickets in the past six months.
-But one of them chooses business class and flies from time to time while the other buys cheaper tickets and travels more often.
+But one chooses business class and flies from time to time while the other buys cheaper tickets and travels more often.
 Such details should be taken into account when preparing personalized offers.

 This easy-to-use powerful tool allows you to set flexible conditions for creating a group.
 You can include and exclude different parameters based on: